stsurya/Git/GitConcepts/Concepts.md

 - Now push the folders or files into this new folder which is created by `git subtree add` which you want to maintain in the other repo.
 - Now do push your changes only the new folder will be psuhed to new second repo.

-Great follow-up Surya! 🙌
-No, `git diff` is **very powerful**, and while those 5 are the **most common usages**, there are **more advanced and helpful variations** too!

-Let me list them out clearly 👇 (with the earlier 5 included for completeness, then the extra ones after that):

 ---

 ## ✅ **Most Common `git diff` Usages (Top 5)**